cmaureir/progra-alma/lectures/week8/lecture30.rst

 scripting language.

 Each device control component (written in C++) has an associated Python wrapper, being a part of the CCL libraries.
-Therefore, CCL commands directly call an certain action of the control component communication interface.
+Therefore, CCL commands directly execute one precise action of the control component communication interface.

-In simple words, a CCL class interact directly with a Component of a Container.
+In simple words, a CCL class interacts directly with a Component of a Container.

 CCL has two main functions: